 - 2 Tbsp heavy cream or whipping cream (30g)

 Carrot Cake Layers:

-    - In a large bowl, mix together the brown sugar, granulated sugar, and oil until
+- In a large bowl, whisk together 1 cup of light brown sugar, 1 cup of granulated sugar, and 1 cup of oil until combined.

-    combined.

-    - Add in the eggs, 2 at a time.
-Stir until the batter is smooth.
+- Then mix in 6 eggs, 2 at a time.
+Whisk together until the batter is smooth.

-    - Divide batter evenly between the prepared cake pans.
-I like to use a digital

-    kitchen scale to weigh my pans, and ensure they all have the same amount of

-    batter.
-This guarantees your layers will bake to be the same height.
+- Divide the batter evenly between the prepared cake pans.
+I like to use a digital kitchen scale to weigh my pans so that they all have the same amount of batter.
+This guarantees the layers will be the same height once baked.

-    - Allow the pans to cool for 10 minutes, then run a small offset spatula around

-    the perimeter of the pans to separate the cake layers from the pan.
+- Let the pans to cool for 10 minutes, then run a small offset spatula around the perimeter of the pans to separate the cake layers from the pan.

-    - Place cake layers in the freezer for 45 minutes, to accelerate the cooling

-    process.
-Once the layers are fully cooled, carefully flip the pans and remove

-    the layers from the pans.
+- Place the cake layers in the freezer for 45 minutes to accelerate the cooling process.
+Once the layers are fully cooled, carefully flip the pans and remove the layers from the pans.

 Cream Cheese Buttercream Frosting:

 - While the cake layers bake and cool, make the cream cheese frosting.

 - Beat 2 cups of butter and 1 cup of cream cheese on a medium speed for 30 seconds with a paddle attachment until smooth.

 - Add in 1 Tbsp of vanilla and 1 tsp of salt.
 Beat on low until the ingredients are fully incorporated.

 - Slowly mix in 11 cups powdered sugar on a low speed.
 Halfway through add 2 Tbsp of heavy cream to make the frosting easier to mix.

 - If the frosting is too thick, add in additional cream (1 Tbsp at a time).
 If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).